EssRey/HsWfHelper/README.md

 ## How to run

-Run "2_process_and_copy.py" in a Python interpreter.
+Run "workflow_copy.py" in a Python interpreter, or import the "copy_workflow" function for interactive use.
 Tested using Python 3.8.6 on MacOS 10.15.7 (note there are no actual tests yet).

 NOTE: Right now the script will not in fact apply any ID mappings, and it will presume the existence of all properties.
 To run this script, please set the origin portal and the target portal api keys to the SAME key.
 The script will make copies of all workflows in the portal.
 This is obviously only safe in portals that exist for testing purposes only.